scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 was removed from SciPy and became part of the NIPY neuroimaging project [NIPY]_ in order to mature.
 The models code was later accepted as a SciPy-focused project for the Google Summer of Code 2009 and now again in 2010.
-It is now distributed as a SciKit, or add-on packages for SciPy.
+It is now distributed as a SciKit, or add-on package for SciPy.

 The current main developers of statsmodels are trained as economists with a background in econometrics.
 As such, much of the development over the last year